markocodes/JavaRiskGame/README.md

 If you are not well versed in the rules of Risk, please refer to the 'Game Play' section of the following page: https://www.ultraboardgames.com/risk/game-rules.php

-Once the game is started, you will be promted through the console to enter values and commands.
+Once the game is started, the Game UI will open and it will prompt you to enter any required game parameters.
+**IMPORTANT**: In the initial set-up UI, once you press 'New Game', select the amount of players, enter the player names, and press "Start Game", there will be a small frame that opens up within the current frame (In some cases it opens up in the top corners of your screen).
+Close this frame in order to proceed.
+This is a bug that will be investiagted further.

-Once the game is in play, you will be able to use the following commands during your turn:
+Once the game is in play, you will be able to click the following commands during your turn:

-- **state**: This will print out the state of the game and the map including which territories are occupied, by whom and with how many troops.
-- **pass**: This command allows you to skip your turn if you donot wish to make any attacks.
+- **pass**: This command allows you to skip your turn if you do not wish to make any attacks.
-- **attack**: This command can be used to attack any of your territories' adjacencies by entering "attack A from B" where A is the territory you wish to attack, and B is the territory you hold and are attacking from.
-Enter **help** for more info on this command.
+- **attack**: This command can be used to attack any of your territories' adjacencies by selecting one of your held territories, then selecting the adjacency you wish to attack from the list that appears.
+Then, enter the amount of rolls you wish to take (amount of soldiers you wish to send into the attack)(1-3), and have the defender do the same.
+Then, simply press attack.
-- **adjacent**: Lists all countries and their respective adjacencies.
 - **help**: This will display all the possible commands to enter and how to enter them properly.
 - **quit**: This allows you to quit the game.

+## Navigating the User Interface

+**Top Left**: The territories held by the player are dispalyed.
+Beside each territory is the amount of soldiers in that territory.
+**Bottom Left**: The command buttons, and the fields to enter attacker rolls and defender rolls are displayed.
+**Bottom Left, Beside Command Buttons**: Once a territory is selected from the list, that countries adjacnecies will appear here, and can be selected.
+**Middle Status Window**: Displays all the games messages such as who's turn it is, who won a battle, and if any errors occur.
+**Right Side**: Displays the state of the entire board including all continents, their respective territories and amount of soldiers in each territory.

 ## Known bugs

-- The **state** command is currently not displaying the correct state of the game.
-This is likely due to the Territory and Object classes not storing the correct information and thus not providing the correct to the methods requesting it.
-- The processing of an attack command is still showing some functionality issues.
-It consistently displays that some territories are not valid territories in the game, when indeed they are.
-This may be an issue with how the board is handled.
-- The **adjacent** command does not provide the desired information.
+- Unwanted frame appearing during game initation.
+- Certain tests failing occasioanlly due to randomness of country/soldier distribution.
+When these tests are run multiple times, they will pass majority of the time, nonetheless.

-These bugs will be addressed and fixed for the upcoming milsetone (2).
+These bugs will be addressed and fixed for the upcoming milsetone (3).

 ## Next Steps
 1. Resolving any unresolved bugs
-2. Implementing a GUI
+2. Implementing bonus army placement
-3. Implementing unit tests
+3. Implementing army movement between territories after attack
-4. Implementing futher game features such as troop movement, bonus army placement, and AI players
+4. Implementing AI players
 5. Implementing saving and loading features
 6. Added ability to load custom game maps